bcgov/digital_marketplace/docs/onboarding/tips.md

 ## Front-end

 ### State Management
-As mentioned in the README, the front-end state management was based on the Elm architecture, and functions comparably to Redux.
+As mentioned in the README, the front-end state management is based on the Elm architecture, and functions comparably to Redux.
 The relevant files can be found in
 `src/front-end/typescript/lib/framework/**/*.tsx`.
-The state object itself is created using `Immutable.js`.
-(Reference https://immutable-js.com/docs/v4.0.0)
+The state object itself is created using `Immutable.js` [Reference](https://immutable-js.com/docs/v4.0.0).
-In `src/front-end/typescript/lib/framework/index.tsx` the `start` function is defined.
+In `src/front-end/typescript/lib/framework/index.tsx` the `start()` function is defined.
 To better understand how the state management works in this project, spend some time reading this function.
 Notable points in it include:
 - `state` object is created using Immutable
 - `getState` accessor for `state`
 - `routeManager` to handle route changes